-Total income tax expense amounted to approximately \$0.9 million and \$1.9 million for the years ended June 30, 2014 and 2013, respectively.
+Total income tax expense amounted to approximately \$1.1 million and \$0.9 million for the years ended June 30, 2015 and 2014, respectively.
 These amounts are included in other management and general expenses in the accompanying consolidated statements of activities.

-The components of deferred tax assets and liabilities as of June 30, 2014 and 2013 were as follows (in thousands):
+The components of deferred tax assets and liabilities as of June 30, 2015 and 2014 were as follows (in thousands):

-2014 2013

-Deferred tax assets

-Charitable contribution carryforwards \$ 52,142 \$ 38,839

-Net operating loss carryforwards 28,149 27,559

-Passive activity loss carryforwards 23,839 19,936

-Difference in basis of investments and real estate 5,745 5,523
+2015 2014 Deferred tax assets Charitable contribution carryforwards \$ 53,069 \$ 52,142 Net operating loss carryforwards 28,371 28,149 Passive activity loss carryforwards 30,578 23,839 Difference in basis of investments and real estate 4,922 5,745 Other 4,387 2,933 121,327 112,808 Less: Valuation allowance (121,327) (112,808) Net deferred taxes \$ \$

-Other 2,933 3,093

-112,808 94,950

-Less: Valuation allowance (112,808) (94,950)

-Net deferred taxes \$ - \$ -

-The change in valuation allowance was an increase of \$17.9 million and a decrease of \$0.1 million for the years ended June 30, 2014 and 2013, respectively.
+The change in valuation allowance was an increase of \$8.5 million and \$17.9 million for the years ended June 30, 2015 and 2014, respectively.

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portions or all of the deferred tax assets will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Based upon the level of historical taxable income and projections for future taxable income over the periods which the deferred tax assets are deductible, management believes it is more likely than not that it will not realize these deductible differences and has provided a full valuation allowance at June 30, 2014 and 2013.
+Based upon the level of historical taxable income and projections for future taxable income over the periods which the deferred tax assets are deductible, management believes it is more likely than not that it will not realize these deductible differences and has provided a full valuation allowance at June 30, 2015 and 2014.
 The amount of deferred tax assets considered realizable, however, could be increased in the near term if estimates of future taxable income during the carryforward period are increased.
-The Organization has passive activity losses of \$52.9 million available to carryforward indefinitely for federal and state tax purposes, charitable contribution carryforwards of \$115.9 million expiring at various dates beginning in fiscal year 2014 through 2019, net operating loss carryforwards of \$72.2 million expiring at various dates beginning in fiscal year 2027 through 2034.
+The Organization has passive activity losses of \$68.0 million available to carryforward indefinitely for federal and state tax purposes, charitable contribution carryforwards of \$117.9 million expiring at various dates beginning in fiscal year 2015 through 2020, net operating loss carryforwards of \$72.7 million expiring at various dates beginning in fiscal year 2026 through 2035.

-As of June 30, 2014 and 2013, there were no significant pending federal or state income tax audits.
-The federal statute of limitations remains open for the Organization for the years ended June 30, 2011 through 2014.
+As of June 30, 2015 and 2014, there were no significant pending federal or state income tax audits.
+The federal statute of limitations remains open for the Organization for the years ended June 30, 2012 through 2015.
+State statute of limitations for various states remains open for the years ended June 30, 2008 through 2015.